 Water is drawn upwards through the Leca balls by a wick system, also known as capillary action: the liquid adheres to the material in the cavities and is propelled upward through the porous network by the water’s surface tension.
 The porous material can generally draw water up to about 6 inches.
 This is plenty of room for plants to establish their roots among the clay balls and absorb the water from them.

-why do I need to use fertilizer when using Leca?
+Why do I need to use fertilizer when using Leca beads?

 Unlike soil, Leca is an inorganic material and it provides no nutrients of its own.
 Added fertilizer in the water is the only way the growing plants can receive the nutrients they need to survive.